Programming and procedural support to the Senate and the legislative process

 Digitisation and preservation of tabled papers

-Documents presented to the Senate from 1901 to 2010 are now available online through the Senate Tabled Papers database, with quality assurance processes continuing for documents that were converted from microfilm to digital format.
-The work to digitise documents presented to the Senate since 2010 continues.
-A total of 6,569,367 images have now been added to the database, including 189,558 in 2013–14.
+Documents presented to the Senate from 1901 to 2012 are now available online through the Senate Tabled Papers database, with quality assurance processes continuing for documents that were converted from microfilm to digital format.
+The documents presented to the Senate during the 43rd Parliament will be the last documents loaded to the database, bringing the project to an end by June 2016.
+A total of 6,768,839 images have now been added to the database, including 200,753 in 2014–15.

 Support for committees

 During the year, the office provided secretariat support for, and prepared draft reports of, the Standing Committee on Appropriations, Staffing and Security (previously 'Appropriations and Staffing'), the Selection of Bills Committee and the Senate Publications Committee.
 All committee meetings were convened, and documents provided, within agreed timeframes.

 The Table Office Production System (TOPS), used to generate essential documents such as the Notice Paper and the Journals, was first used in May 2014.
 Further development was undertaken, and identified defects rectified, in a second release in June 2015.
 The TOPS project has been one of mixed results.
 The new system was required to replace old, unsupported technology.
 It now produces the Senate's formal records and has replaced numerous databases, but has not met expectations for improved productivity nor the promise of easier compilation and better sharing of parliamentary information.
 Nevertheless, its future integration into parliamentary business systems under the parliament-wide ICT strategic plan is expected to advance these goals.

 As foreshadowed last year, the historical Journals of the Senate have been converted into digital form.
 They were published on the Senate website in March 2015 and are now accessible and searchable as an online resource.

 In 2015–16, the Table Office will continue its core work of supporting the Senate before, during and after its meetings.